 The HomeOwnership Center of Massachusetts -- a housing counseling agency approved by the U.S. Department of Housing and Urban Development (HUD) -- is working in partnership with the U.S. Department of the Treasury, NeighborWorks® America and more than 700 housing counseling agencies across the country to help homeowners complete application materials for the program free-of-charge and successfully submit them to their mortgage company.

 Homeowners struggling with their mortgage payments often delay reaching out for help because they feel overwhelmed and unsure of where to turn.
 Many homeowners have expressed difficulties working with their mortgage company to submit the documents required to apply for help, which has postponed getting them the help they need.
-Unfortunately, some homeowners have paid to get help only to discover that they have become the victims of scams.

 As part of this nationwide effort to help families apply for mortgage aid, the HomeOwnership Center of North Central Massachusetts offers these tips for homeowners struggling with their monthly mortgage payments: